KastnerRG/Read_the_docs/docs/project5.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Project: Cordic
+Project: CORDIC
 =========================================

 1) Introduction
 --------------

-The goal of this project is to design a  a COordinate Rotation DIgital Computer (CORDIC).
+The goal of this project is to design a COordinate Rotation DIgital Computer (CORDIC).
 A CORDIC is an efficient method for calculating trigonometric and hyperbolic functions.
-CORDIC can do a lot of different functions; we will use it to convert Cartesian coordinates (x, y) to the polar coordinates (r, theta).
+We will specifically use it to convert Cartesian coordinates (x, y) to the polar coordinates (r, theta).

 2) Materials
 -----------